 Getting started with the CPP SDK

-This article, targeted towards first-time imperix users, provides instructions to get started with the CPP SDK.
-It focuses on the typical workflow associated with the development of C++ control algorithms for imperix controllers.
-It notably addresses:
+This article provides instructions to get started with the CPP SDK, focusing on the workflow associated with the development of C++ control algorithms for imperix controllers.
+Specifically targeted at first-time users, it notably addresses:

 • Product presentation: What the CPP SDK is, and what pieces of software it contains.

-• CPP SDK Programming workflow: A general overview of the whole workflow to give a first idea of how imperix controllers are programmed.
+• CPP SDK programming workflow: A general overview of the workflow to give a first idea of how imperix controllers are programmed.

-• Development with the C++ IDE: An introduction to navigating the C++ IDE and understanding the structure and content of the user code template.
+• Development with the C++ IDE: An introduction to the C++ IDE and to the structure and content of the user code template.

-• Buck converter example: Guidance on initializing and operating the main hardware peripherals, such as ADCs and PWM modulators, to operate a simple buck converter in open loop.
+• Buck converter example: An example initializing and operating the main hardware peripherals, such as ADCs and PWM modulators.

 Product description

-The CPP SDK is a Software Development Kit (SDK) enabling engineers to program imperix controllers using C++ code.
+The CPP SDK is a Software Development Kit (SDK) for programming imperix controllers using C++ code.
 It includes:

-• An Eclipse-based C++ IDE tailored to program imperix controllers
+• An Eclipse-based IDE tailored to program imperix controllers

 C++ IDE to get started with CPP SDK development